 “He told Joshua that if the rumors were true then he should just let sleeping dogs lie and leave hunting murderers up to the police.”

 “So, you heard Richard’s concern and decided that it would be a good idea to call this woman anyway?”

 “I…I didn’t think it was true.
 I still don’t think it’s true.
 I’ve never seen Nicole do anything suspicious.”

-“I knew you were angry with me but I never thought that you would try to kill me.”
+“I knew you were angry with me, but I never thought that you would try to have me killed!”

 “What has Joshua been telling you?
 I would never try to get you killed.”